 Urogenital schistosomiasis (one of two forms of the disease and the one addressed by this study) affects an estimated 200 million people, causing both acute and chronic illness.
 It is also considered a risk factor for HIV, especially for women, and is associated with bladder cancer.

 “To interrupt the spread of the disease, a test needs to be sensitive enough to identify people with low-level infections, who can still pass the parasite on to others when they might not know they’re infected themselves,” Pearson says.

-The team also aimed for a test that is non-invasive, can be administered at point of care—by a community health worker for example – and will deliver a quick result.
+The team also aimed for schistosomiasis diagnostic testing that is non-invasive, can be administered at point of care—by a community health worker for example—and will deliver a quick result.

 The search focused on the proteins that the parasite, Schistosoma haematobium, produces while resident in the human body.

 “Thanks to our collaborators at the University of California, who were able to fit almost a thousand of these proteins on a chip that’s about twice the size of the SIM card in your phone, we were able to work quite efficiently at identifying which proteins were the major targets of antibody responses,” says Pearson.

 The fluke proteins were screened for antibodies in blood and urine samples that international collaborators had collected in previous studies in Gabon, Tanzania, and Zimbabwe.

 “Importantly, these included samples taken from populations where we know the infection level was low.
 This enabled us to test whether our proteins were clearly recognized by antibodies from people with light infections, as well as those suffering heavy infections,” Pearson says.

 The candidate proteins were also screened through ELISA (Enzyme-linked immunosorbent assay), a test used since the 1970s to detect antibodies in the blood.